IanElsinga/En-Decrypter/README.md

 - Password Generator
 - AES string and file Encryption and Decryption
-- PGP string Encryption, Signing, Decryption and Verifying
+- PGP string and file Encryption, Signing, Decryption and Verifying

 # **ToDo:**